Arabian-vACC/library/docs/vacc_documents/policies/training_policy.md

 This policy ensures fair and efficient use of training resources and minimizes delays for all members in the training pipeline.

 #### Training Facilities Across Arabian vACC FIRs
-Training may be conducted within any of the Arabian vACC's three FIRs, with the exception of Tier-1 positions.
+Training may be conducted within any of the Arabian vACC's three FIRs, with the exception of Tier 1 positions.
 The available training facilities are as follows:

 - **Aerodrome (S1/S2)**
     - Doha-Hamad International Airport (OTHH)